mxchen2001/mind-palace/Algo-Coffee/Sorting/InsertionSort.md

 # Insertion Sort

 You've probably first performed insertion sort when one of your friends asked you to put a deck of cards in the right order.
-The of insertion sort is to put the current element into the correct position in the array.
+The essence of insertion sort is to put the current element into the correct position in the array.
 You will do this for every element in the array.

 ```java
 void insertionSort(int[] array) {